So What (Pink song): Chart performance

+"So What" peaked at number 4, and becoming her second top five after her 2001 smash hit "Get The Party Started".
+The single spent 33 weeks on the charts and remains being the longuest-running track for the singer until "Just Give Me A Reason" in 2013.

+Equally in Austria, the track met an overwhelming commercial acclaim and reached the summit, becoming her second number one after "Dear Mr. President".

 "So What" also topped the singles charts in both Australia and New Zealand.
 In Australia, it remained atop the chart for four consecutive weeks and on the chart for nearly eight months.
 The song shipped 280,000 units in Australia, earning a quadruple-platinum certification by the Australian Recording Industry Association (ARIA).
 In New Zealand, the single debuted on the singles chart at number 25 on August 18, 2008.
 Three weeks later, it topped the chart, where it stayed for five consecutive weeks.
 It lasted a total of 24 weeks on the chart, selling 15,000 copies and earning a platinum certification from the Recording Industry Association of New Zealand (RIANZ) on January 11, 2009.

 Music video

 Dave Meyers, known for having artists give over-the-top portrayals of celebrities (or themselves), directed the video for "So What".
 Pink had previously worked with Meyers on several occasions, notably on the music videos to "U + Ur Hand" and "Stupid Girls", both earning an MTV Video Music Award for Best Pop Video.
 Additionally, Pink worked with Meyers on other music videos for "There You Go", "Most Girls", "You Make Me Sick", "Get the Party Started", "Don't Let Me Get Me" and the Charlie's Angels: Full Throttle track "Feel Good Time".
 The video was shown on August 22 on FNMTV.
 The video premiered on 22 August 2008 on the UK music site Popjustice.
 Pink posted a message on her website for her fans about what it was like to shoot the video:

 If you EVER get a chance to drive a lawnmower down Sunset Blvd – I highly suggest it.
 Thanks for making my day.
 I'm really, really, really excited.
 This video was too much fun... glad you likey's and don't worry – Carey likey's too.
 We are insane.